TransplantEthics.com

 Counter

-This is Dr. Bramstedt's personal web site and the views expressed are her own.
-The site is not sponsored or supported by Bond University, Queensland Health, DonateLife, or any of her clients.
+This is Professor Bramstedt's personal web site and the views expressed are her own.
+The site is not sponsored or supported by Bond University, Roche, or her clients.
 The purpose of this web site is educational.
-Dr. Bramstedt will NOT provide medical advice to anyone.
+Professor Bramstedt will NOT provide medical advice to anyone.
 You should consult a health care provider in all matters relating to your health, and particularly with respect to any symptoms that may require diagnosis or medical attention.
 Any action on your part in response to the information provided in this web site is at the reader's discretion.
 Readers should consult their own health care provider concerning the information on this web site.
+Polls on this website are opinion polls, NOT research studies.
+IMAGES ON THIS WEBSITE: Life Preserver - Pixabay CCO.
+Australian Organ Donor Card -- Katrina Bramstedt 2012 CCO.
+All others: no copyright infringement intended.

 Website powered by Network Solutions®